 Contracts deal with time and money, policies are rules about other things.
 Contracts must be signed if you change any part of them, policies can be changed as you wish.
 The contract is a legal binding document, the policies just help spell out expectations.
 Tom Copeland has some great advice on writing a contract, click here to check it out.

 Your business rules can be whatever you want them to be with the exception of any type of discrimination.
 Think about what is most important to you and set your business up with those rules.
-Click here to see what many seasoned childcare providers think are the most important rules to include in their contracts and policies for childcare.
+Click here to see what many seasoned childcare providers think are the most important rules to include in their childcare agreement between parent and provider.

 Your childcare contract should state your name, the parent’s names and the children’s names childcare is being provided for.

 Your contract should state the days and hours you are open and which of those hours care is available for this family.
 Some providers are open something like 12 hours a day, but only watch each child for a certain number of hours such as 9.
 What is your policy on late pick-ups?

-Your daycare contract should state any holidays you will be taking and whether they are paid or not.
+Your child care contract should state any holidays you will be taking and whether they are paid or not.
 It should also include vacation days for you and whether those are paid or not.
 It’s a good idea to get paid for some of your days off if not all of them.
 Most parents have paid holidays, why shouldn’t you?